 John Lewis, CEO of biotech company Entos Pharmaceuticals, told Marketplace that the minimum development of a vaccine costs $150 million to cover just basic research and clinical trials.
 Lewis said the cost goes up from there depending on how the vaccine is made, what kind of manufacturing and packaging it will need, and whether the researchers are lucky.

 According to Reuters, Pfizer, an organization working on a COVID-19 vaccine, said its costs could run as high as $1 billion for its vaccine.
+Meanwhile, USA Today reported that the federal government is earmarking $9 billion for various vaccine candidates and another $2.5 billion for vials and syringes.

 Bruce Y. Lee, health policy and management professor at the City University of New York, told Marketplace the cost of a vaccine would ultimately be decided by insurers, vaccine makers, and the government.